cheshi-mantu/pw-allure-three-features/words/001-local-development.md

 pnpm allure watch ./allure-results
 ```

+## Script

+[Egor:]

-1. Watches results in real time
+1. Watches results in real time.
-2. Rebuilds the report in real time
+2. Rebuilds the report in real time.
-3. No more jumping between IDE and terminal\
+3. No more jumping between IDE and terminal.
 4. Profit!11

+[Audience:]

+- Stop talking!
+- Show us the good stuff!!